christianhaitian/PortMaster/README.md

 One of the goals of PortMaster is to not install or upgrade any existing OS libraries for any ports.
 Any of the ports that need a particular non standard library are maintained within the ports' folder and made available specifically to that port during execution.

 Most of the the ports available through PortMaster have been configured to launch with proper controls for the Gameforce Chi, Powkiddy RGB10, Anbernic RG351P/M/V/MP, RK2020 and the Odroid Go Advance units.
-Controls for the Odroid Go Super and the Powkiddy RGB10 Max are also included and have been tested but not as much as the 3.5" RK3326 devices.
+Controls for the Anbernic RG552, Odroid Go Super and the Powkiddy RGB10 Max are also included and have been tested but not as much as the 3.5" RK3326 devices.

 ## Install info